-1) Discuss briefly the company's policies on the following business conduct or ethics affecting directors, senior management and employees
+1) Discuss briefly the company's policies on business conduct or ethics affecting directors, senior management and employees

-GT Capital's policies on business conduct or ethics for directors, senior management and employees are discussed in detail in its Code of Ethics, Manual on Corporate Governance, and Code of Discipline, all of which are available for viewing and downloading on the GT Capital website.
+GT Capital's policies on business conduct or ethics for directors, senior management, and employees are discussed in detail in its Code of Ethics, the Manual, Whistleblowing Policy, and Code of Discipline.
+The policies and procedures manual of each department also contains policies to be followed by each department in the conduct of its responsibilities.